 WEEKLY COVID-19 UPDATE - Governor Sununu restricted hotels and other lodging properties, including Airbnb, to providing lodging only for essential workers and vulnerable populations through Emergency Order 27. - The Small Business Administration (SBA) reports that its Office of Disaster Assistance expects to roll out Economic Injury Disaster Loans (EIDL) next week.
 Eligible applicants can receive a \$10,000 emergency grant.
 For more information, click here. - Our partners at the New Hampshire Small Business Development Center is helping small business owners navigate the programs and resources available to them.
 Their comprehensive COVID-19 page explains available loans, grants and deferment programs available, as well as a link to connect with a small business advisor. - The COVID-19 pandemic has grounded many New Hampshire companies doing business in the global marketplace.
 The Department of Business and Economic Affairs' Office of International Commerce invites companies experiencing a slowdown to join the free webinar, Using Digital Strategies to Maximize International Sales, from 11 am noon, on April 15.
 OIC's popular Export Boot Camp is now available online, for more information and to register visit the website. - The New Hampshire Procurement Technical Assistance Center (NH PTAC) is a free resource for companies doing business with the federal government.
 Amid the COVID-19 pandemic, government spending, particularly defense spending, continues, as new and increasing needs posed by the coronavirus emerge daily.
 For free technical assistance, contact NH PTAC.
 The Department of Business and Economic Affairs is working with its state and federal partners to provide resources to New Hampshire businesses affected by COVID-19.
 For information, visit www.nheconomy.com/covid19 or email us at info@nheconomy.com.
-CLICK HERE for the SMALL BUSINESS OWNER'S GUIDE TO THE FEDERAL CARES ACT THE LEE BACKYARD FARMING INITIATIVE SERIES scheduled for APRIL 27, 2020 has been postponed until further notice.
-RECREATION COMMISSION PROGRAM UPDATE Fishing Derby Postponed - TBD Model Rocket Day and the Music in the Park Program - Stay Tuned LEE HISTORICAL SOCIETY UPDATE THE MUSEUM'S 2020 OPENING DATE TBD The Lee Historical Society's program, "The Founding Father: What Were They Thinking" originally scheduled for May 6, 2020 will be rescheduled.
+CLICK HERE for the SMALL BUSINESS OWNER'S GUIDE TO THE FEDERAL CARES ACT THE LEE BACKYARD FARMING INITIATIVE SERIES scheduled for MAY 2020 have been postponed until further notice.
+RECREATION COMMISSION PROGRAM UPDATE Fishing Derby Postponed - TBD Model Rocket Day and the Music in the Park Program - Stay Tuned LEE HISTORICAL SOCIETY UPDATE THE MUSEUM'S 2020 OPENING DATE TBD The Lee Historical Society's programs for April & May will be rescheduled.
+Check here for updates.